 Routine maintenance of your wood flooring is vital if it is to last for many years without having to re-sand it back to the bare wood and starting the whole process over again.
 Keep a look out for damaged patches, relocate furniture to even out wear and tear, and keep the entire floor clean and polished.
 Clean, gently sand, and re-treat worn sections with more acrylic seal or varnish to make it last much longer.
 If you are searching for guidance on how to maintain a wood floor look here - Maintain Wood Floors.

-Hardwood floor polishing is a vital step in maintaining the beauty and longevity of your hardwood floors.
-The appearance of hardwood floors may suffer as they become scratched and dull through the years.
-Through polishing, hardwood floors can be brought back to their natural shine and lustre.
+If you wish to maintain the beauty and longevity of your hardwood floors, you mustn't neglect the important step of polishing them.
+The natural beauty of hardwood floors can be marred over time as they become dull and scratched.
+Through polishing, hardwood floors can be brought back to their original state of natural shine and lustre.

 Floor Scratch and Dent Repair St Ives